Rochdale and District Mind

 Our website is open to new referrals.
 All our new clients will receive an initial assessment over the phone with a Wellbeing Coordinator to discuss how we can support them and signpost to additional services if required.
 The self-referral form can be access here www.rochdalemind.org.uk/refer

 We are following the latest advice from the government and also from National Mind.
-As the current restrictions will be in place for 3 weeks, we will review our situation on Tuesday 14th April.
 Our website will continue to be updated, so please do check it.

 We provide a range of services to support people with mild to moderate mental health and wellbeing issues in the Heywood, Middleton and Rochdale area.
 Our services are designed by people with lived experience for service users.
 We are focused on wellbeing and recovery, and have a person centred approach in supporting people to lead fulfilling lives.